Ste4s/DvEnEnhancement/README.md

 This extension does not change Evernote or your notes.
 It is a browser automation that activates when edit notes on Evernote.com and press `Ctrl+I` (`Cmd+I`) to make text italic or `Ctrl+U` (`Cmd+U`) to make text underlined.
 This extension simply clicks the underline or italic buttons on the Evernote toolbar for you when you press either keyboard shortcut.

-This extra link between the keyboard shortcut is what makes the keyboard shortcuts for underline and italic funtion as expected.
+This extra link between the keyboard shortcut is what makes the keyboard shortcuts for underline and italic work as expected.

-It's a certainly a kludge, but a simple workaround that works.
+It's a certainly a kludge, but it's a simple workaround that works.

 ## Why should I trust you?